peytoncchen/PK-Visualization/README.md

 - **Number of Compartments:**
     - The number of compartments you have in your model.
 The compartment model example above has 3 (three) compartments.
 - **Compartment info:**
-    - For each compartment, you will have the option to name it (this will show up in the downloaded CSV), and be prompted to enter intial values and k-values.
+    - For each compartment, you will have the option to name it (this will show up in the downloaded CSV), and be prompted to enter initial values and k-values.
 The k-value input field in row 1 represents the k-value from Compartment 1 to 2 (k<sub>1</sub> in the compartment model example), k-value in row 2 represents the k-value from Compartment 2 to 3 (k<sub>2</sub> in the compartment model example) and so on.
 - **Time range and units:**
     - Specify 0 to what time you would like to generate data from and the associated units.
 Default is 250 minutes.
 - **Number of steps:**